The Gallivant - Hotel in Sussex

 Local points of interest from

-- Camber sands - 5 miles of pristine sand sitting behind one of the few protected dune systems in the UK.
-The beach is huge, clean and magnificent - summer and winter, the dunes the ideal spot for a picnic.
-3 minutes walk from the hotel.
+- Camber Sands - You're a three minute stroll from 5 miles of award-winning pristine coastline sitting behind one of the few protected dune systems in the UK. - summer and winter, the huge sandy beach is an ideal spot for a picnic or walking the dog

-- Rye - One of the ancient Cinque Ports, Rye is remarkably untouched with its cobbled streets, lined with Medieval and Georgian architecture and collection of independent traders, boutiques and 20+ antique stores and galleries.
+- Rye - One of the ancient Cinque Ports, Rye is remarkably untouched with its cobbled streets, lined with Medieval and Georgian architecture and eclectic mix of independent traders, chic boutiques, antique shops and art galleries

 - Port Lympne Wildlife Park - Set in 600 acres and housing over 650 rare and endangered animals, Port Lympne is famous of its Gorillas and has one of the largest captive collections in the world.
 The perfect place to spend the day with the whole family.